daattali/shinyjs/README.md

 </h2>

 A typical Shiny app has a UI portion and a server portion.
-Before using most shinyjs functions, you need to call `useShinyjs()` in the app's UI.
+Before using most shinyjs functions, you need to call `useShinyjs()` in the app’s UI.
-It's best to include it near the top as a convention.
+It’s best to include it near the top as a convention.

 Here is a minimal Shiny app that uses `shinyjs`: